This post may contain affiliate links, click here to learn more.

 Staphylococcus Haemolyticus infections are known to cause endocarditis, peritonitis, UTI’s, osteomyelitis and septic arthritis in some cases.

 Staphylococcus haemolyticus is very difficult to treat.
-It has the highest level of antibiotic resistance among the coagulase negative staphylococci.
-Various strains are resistant to one or more of these antibiotics: penicillins, cephalosporins, macrolides, quinolones, tetracyclines, aminoglycosides, glycopeptides, and fosfomycin and multidrug resistance is common.
+It has the highest level of antibiotic resistance among coagulase-negative staphylococci.

 If removal of the associated medical device is not possible, or if there is no device, vancomycin is the antibiotic of choice, however, vancomycin-resistant strains have begun to emerge.